 Canned water pack Sardines

-All our kittens will be spayed/neutered prior to going home.
+Unless an early go home has been approved, our kittens will be spayed/neutered prior to going home.
 We get that out of the way for you.
 There will be no kitty feeling poorly and hating its cone in your home.
 We do it all for you and we do it well.
-As an ex critical care ICU nurse, your kitten is in good hands.

 Since our kittens are part of our home, they are socialized to all the strange noises and sights that most homes have.
 They are also socialized to living with dogs.
 Sophia (head nanny), and Bear (assistant nanny) of course are constantly “on the job”.